☞ This page is subject to progressive minor change, especially whilst the current reindexing exercise is in progress.

 |SN0631||Directory||Suffolk||Alde Valley||1962/1963 Street Directory … etc|

 … all point to the same one copy of the street directory, now allocated reference "DIR1962AV".
-Line no. 631 for "Alde Valley" (AV) has been added to aid traditional searching "by eye", as of course the directory covers more places than just the three towns listed (though not, for example, Framlingham).
+Line no. 631 for "Alde Valley" (AV) has been added to aid traditional searching "by eye", as of course the directory covers more places than just the three towns listed — but only broadly the Alde Valley, excluding Framlingham for example.
 The Alde Valley items of course always appear within the County of "Suffolk"!

 Reference-ID "PRBUCTHOR" has been allocated to a "Family Tree Magazine" CD which contains Parish Records (PR) for the Buckinghamshire (BUC) village of Thornton (THOR), plus four other quite unrelated items.
-If the CD had included anything relevant to one of our local communities, or the whole Alde Valley, or Suffolk or East Anglia, it would of course have been referenced to reflect that instead, as in the following example of a CD containing three items ...
+If the CD had included anything relevant to one of our local communities, or broadly the Alde Valley or Suffolk or Norfolk or East Anglia, it would of course have been referenced to reflect that instead, as in the following example of a CD containing three items ...

 |SN0057||Census||Hampshire||Romsey||Census - Romsey, Hampshire 1901|